PhiCtl/NorthernLights/README.md

 # Higgs Boson Challenge

-The  Higgs  boson  is  an  elementary  particle  whoseexistence was announced in 1964 and observed for the first time in2013 at the Large Hadron Collider of CERN.
+The  Higgs  boson  is  an  elementary  particle  whose existence was announced in 1964 and observed for the first time in 2013 at the Large Hadron Collider of CERN.
 During a high speed collision event between billions of particle, it is possible to identifythe Higg Boson thanks to its decay signature.
 Data of a collisionevent can be collected, and be used as a training set for machinelearning models to be able to predict if a Higg Boson was emitted or not during a collision, based on the parameters recorded.
 This project aims to find a machine learning model that will have the best accuracy in predicting if a Higgs Boson was emitted or not during a collision event.

 You can check the report in the github repository to have an overview of the project and an insight into the steps that led to our prediction model.

+Our best prediction was obtained with ridge regression and the model had an overall accuracy of 0.82446 (submission on AICrowd).

 ## Installation